08 Aug Play condo game with these tips in mind to make money.

 Learn about the Deposit Structure

 When you are purchasing pre-construction condos, normally, you will be looking at paying about a 20% down payment on average.
 As builder has to sell a certain percentage of units prior to starting construction for them to be able to get funding – hence the term “pre-construction”.
-Having said that some builder start with lower percentage, which could be as low as 5%.
+Having said that some builder starts with the lower percentage, which could be as low as 5%.
 Deposit structures can vary from project to project, but it’s usually broken down something like this:

 $5000 at signing, balance to 5% within 30 days